mozilla/code-review/docs/publication.md

 ## Troubleshooting

 1. Check that your task is triggered by the decision task on new diffs
-2. Check that your task is present in the task group published by the code review bot as `Treeherder jobs`
+2. Check that your task is present in the task group published by the code review bot as `CI (Treeherder) Jobs`
 3. Check that your task produces the expected analysis artifact
 4. Check that the `code-review-issues` is present in that task group (for mozilla-central tasks)
 5. Check that your test diff is available on [our dashboard](https://code-review.moz.tools/) by searching its revision ID or title (it can take several seconds to load all the tasks available)